AI4SIM/model-collection/README.md

 - UBUNTU_IMAGE_TAG: the base Ubuntu docker image tag indicated in the ``env.yaml`` file.
 - PYTHON_VERS: the Python version indicated in the ``env.yaml`` file.

-To build the Docker image from the repository root directory:
+To build the Docker image from the repository root directory, for example:

 ```bash
 docker build \